Welcome, Class of 2020. You'll find information below about your admission to the occupational therapy program.

 Prior to orientation, register your computer with ITS.
 This assists our technicians when setting up your computer on the USD network.
 Do not try to connect to the USD network as a guest user.
 USD ITS will assist all incoming students with connecting to the wireless network during orientation.

 To make your transition to the OT program a little easier, the Class of 2019 will compose a newsletter with helpful hints and information.
 Please check back for this to appear in late spring.

 The OTD Program of Study is the list of courses that you will be required to enroll in during your time at USD.
 OT students will want to make themselves familiar with this list of courses.

 All class calendars are available as a Google calendar.
 Your USD email account will be sent a website link to the calendar in July.
 You will use this link to access the calendar for your entire program at USD.
 Please be aware that as new semester information is added, this draft information will appear before it is finalized.
 Please do not rely on the information listed for future semesters until the semester actually begins.

 A list of semester start and end dates can be found below.
 Please plan on being in class daily from approximately 8 a.m. until 4 p.m.
 A detailed Google calendar will be shared with you prior to orientation.
 Dates are subject to change.

 |Semester||Start Date||End Date|

 |Fall 2017||Monday, July 24, 2017||Wednesday, Dec.
 13, 2017|

-To assist you in financial planning while attending the occupational therapy program, the Financial Aid Office will prepare a cost sheet, which includes estimated "living costs," tuition, books, and other program related fees.
-This document is typically available in late spring.
+To assist you in financial planning while attending the occupational therapy program, the Financial Aid Office has prepared a cost sheet, which includes estimated "living costs," tuition, books, and other program related fees.

 You will not be able to pick up your financial aid until after classes begin.
 You may contact Lindsay Miller in the Financial Aid Office at 605-658-6250 or at Lindsay.Miller@usd.edu with any questions.